-The Safety Assurance System (SAS) is the Federal Aviation Administration’s (FAA’s) oversight tool to perform certification, surveillance, and continued operational safety.
-SAS includes policy, processes, and associated software that Flight Standards Service (FS) uses to capture data when conducting oversight.
-SAS is not a separate safety standard and does not impose additional requirements on certificate holders.
+The Safety Assurance System (SAS) is the Federal Aviation Administration's (FAA's) oversight tool to perform certification, surveillance, and Continued Operational Safety (COS).
+SAS includes policy, processes, and associated software the FAA Flight Standards Service (FS) uses to capture data when conducting oversight.
+SAS is not a separate safety standard and does not impose additional requirements on Certificate Holders.
 SAS helps accomplish the following objectives:

 - Standardizes the work being accomplished across FS

 - Improves consistency and collaboration between FAA and industry